NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Captivating Curiosity.md

 You can snare the attentions of onlookers with your unique appearance.
-You can cast [[Spells/Enthrall|Enthrall]] as a 3rd-rank occult innate spell once per day.
+You can cast [[Enthrall|Enthrall]] as a 3rd-rank occult innate spell once per day.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*